pmnoe/pmnoe.github.io/README.md

 - Microwave photonics with quantum paraelectric materials.
 - Advised by Jelena Vuckovic and Eric Rosenthal.

-## Projects
+#  Projects
-### Optimal Shipping Schedules for Collaborating Blood Banks
+#### Optimal Shipping Schedules for Collaborating Blood Banks
 - Data-driven forecasting of blood supply and demand at blood banks.
 - Determine shippments between blood banks via convex optimization.

-### Multi-Forecast Model Predictive Control of Home Energy Network
+#### Multi-Forecast Model Predictive Control of Home Energy Network
 - Simple forecasting of load and solar power generation from data.
-- Multi-forecast augmentation of MPC to manage home energy network.
+- Multi-forecast augmentation of MPC for home energy network.

-## Additional
+# Additional
 **Stanford Society of Black Scientists and Engineers**
 - President (2024), Vice-President (2023), Corporate Chair (2022).
 - Awards: Junior, Soph., and Frosh of The Year (2024, 2023, 2022).